andywu0913/hide-window/README.md

 # Hide Window

-A small gadget that allows to turn process become invisible in the task manager.
+A small gadget that allows user to set process being invisible in the task manager.